-Spiritual frameworks of recovery overlap with religious pathways of recovery in the sense that both flow out of the human condition of wounded imperfection (what William James, 1902, referred to as "torn-to-pieceshood"), involve experiences of connection with resources within and beyond the self, and involve a core set of values (e.g., humility, gratitude, and forgiveness) (Kurtz & Ketcham, 1992).
-Spiritual frameworks of recovery such as Alcoholics Anonymous focus on defects of character (selfcenteredness, selfishness, dishonesty, resentment, anger, preoccupation with power and control) as the root of addiction, and provide a means of reaching both into oneself (self-inventory, developing the traits of honesty, humility, and tolerance) and outside oneself (reliance on a Higher Power, prayer, confession, acts of restitution, acts of service, participation in a community of shared experience) (Miller & Kurtz, 1994; Green, Fullilove & Fullilove, 1998).
-Spirituality as a framework of recovery involves the embrace of paradox (sober alcoholic), gaining a degree of control by admitting one's powerlessness, and becoming whole by accepting one's imperfection (Kurtz, 1999).
-Spirituality as a medium of recovery is rooted in the understanding that human beings: 1) are born with a vacuum inside themselves that craves to be filled with meaning, 2) can artificially and temporarily fulfill this need through the medium of drug intoxication, and that 3) more authentic and lasting frameworks of meaning can displace the craving for intoxication.
+Spiritual frameworks of recovery overlap with religious pathways of recovery in the sense that both flow out of the human condition of wounded imperfection (what William James.
+1902. referred to as "torn-topieces-hood"), involve experiences of connection with resources within and beyond the self, and involve a core set of humility, gratitude, values (e.g., forgiveness) (Kurtz & Ketcham, 1992).
+Spiritual frameworks of recovery such as Alcoholics Anonymous focus on defects of character (self-centeredness, selfishness, dishonesty. resentment, preoccupation with power and control) as the root of addiction, and provide a means of reaching both into oneself (e.g., selfinventory, developing the traits of honesty, humility, and tolerance) and outside oneself (reliance on a Higher Power, prayer, confession, acts of restitution, acts of service, participation in a community of shared experience) (Miller & Kurtz, 1994; Green, Fullilove, & Fullilove, 1998).
+Spirituality as a framework of recovery involves the embrace of paradox (e.g.,

+"sober alcoholic"), gaining a degree of control by admitting one's powerlessness, and becoming whole by accepting one's imperfection (Kurtz, 1999).
+Spirituality as a medium of recovery is rooted in the understanding that: 1) human beings are born with a vacuum inside themselves that craves to be filled with meaning, 2) we can artificially and temporarily fulfill this need through the medium of drug intoxication, and 3) more authentic and lasting frameworks of meaning can displace the craving for intoxication.
 Religious and spiritual frameworks can overlap (e.g., religion as a vehicle of spirituality) or exist as distinct experiences (spirituality without religion, religion without spirituality).
-One of A.A.'s innovations was its emancipation of spirituality from its explicitly religious roots.
+One of A.A.'s innovations was its emancipation spirituality from its explicitly religious roots.

 Secular recovery is a style of recovery that does not involve reliance on any religious or spiritual ideas (God or Higher Power), experiences (conversion), or rituals (prayer).
 Secular recovery rests on the belief in the ability of each individual to rationally direct his or her own self-change processes.
-Secular recovery groups view the roots of addiction more in terms of irrational beliefs about oneself and the world and ineffective coping strategies than in terms of biology, morality, character or sin.
-Secular frameworks of recovery such as Secular Organization for Sobriety and LifeRing Secular Recovery reinforce the "Big Decision" or "Sobriety Priority" ("not using no matter what") through a variety of cognitive and behavioral self-change techniques.
-Where spiritual and religious frameworks of recovery involve a transcendence of self, secular frameworks of recovery involve an assertion of self (White & Nicolaus, 2005).
-Where spiritual frameworks of recovery emphasize wisdom (emphasis on experience, search for meaning, freedom rooted in the acceptance of limitation, self-transcendence by connection to a greater whole, strength flowing from limitation), secular frameworks of recovery emphasize knowledge (emphasis on scientific evidence, an assertion of control, selfmastery through knowledge of self and knowledge of one's problem, and strength flowing from personal competence).
+Secular recovery groups view the roots of addiction more in terms of irrational beliefs about oneself and the world and ineffective coping strategies than in terms of biology, character. morality, or sin. frameworks of recovery such as Secular Organization for Sobriety and LifeRing Secular Recovery reinforce the Decision" or "Sobriety Priority" ("not using no matter what") through a variety of cognitive and behavioral self-change techniques.
+Where spiritual and religious frameworks of recovery involve a transcendence of self. secular frameworks of recovery involve an assertion of self (White & Nicolaus, 2005).
+Where spiritual frameworks of recovery emphasize wisdom (emphasis experience, search for meaning, freedom rooted in the acceptance of limitation, selftranscendence by connection to a greater whole, strength flowing from limitation), secular frameworks of recovery emphasize knowledge (emphasis on scientific evidence, an assertion of control, self-mastery through knowledge of self and knowledge of one's problem, and strength flowing from personal competence).